 One of our biggest struggles as human beings is the fear of being perceived as “poor” – this is a fear deep within us but once externalized it becomes visible.
 It becomes visible when we need the support of others.
 It becomes visible that as much as we get brainwashed about independence – we are in fact, all interdependent.
 We get to experience ourselves outside of ego and self-image – and confront our own perception of who we are and what we value.

-In the old days, when you’d enter a church or spiritual temple of any kind, you’d leave some donation at the front door – just because energetically you are being given something as well – an exchange of spiritual support and blessing.
+In the old days, when you’d enter a church or spiritual temple of any kind, you’d leave some donation at the front door – because energetically you are being given something as well: an exchange of spiritual support and blessing.

-In the days of follow/unfollow social media culture and treating humans like generic bottles in a supermarkets – how much is a human worth?
+In the days of follow/unfollow social media culture and treating humans like generic bottles in a supermarkets, swiping their faces on apps – how much is a human worth?
+How do we value time and energy?
+How are we being grateful and giving back to those who’ve given us more than money?
 We will not sustain humanity if we continue to take, disregard and burden even our “good deeds” with impure intentions and expectations.
 Eventually things will fall.
 And those who did have the kind energies giving of themselves to others – will eventually close off because they’ve been burned too many times.

 How is that important for our relationships?

 Relationships that are healthy thrive on interdependence.
-It is important for us to realize that we need others just as much as they need us – and there is absolutely nothing wrong with that – no, it doesn’t make us needy, it doesn’t make us incapable, it doesn’t make us weak.
-It is what life is all about – we as human beings are interdependent on others as well as even nature.
-We deserve people to support us just as much as we support them – just as much as we are there for them, so we too deserve to have others here for us.
+It is important for us to realize that we need others just as much as they need us – and there is absolutely nothing wrong with that.
+No, it doesn’t make us needy, it doesn’t make us incapable, it doesn’t make us weak.
+It is what life is all about – as human beings we are interdependent on others as well as even nature.
+We need people to support us just as much as we support them – just as much as we are there for them, so we too deserve to have others here for us.
 This requires trust and vulnerability.
-This also requires that we ourselves understand that relationships are not a one way street – that you too deserve to be provided for and taken care of.
+This also requires that we ourselves understand that relationships are not a one way street – that we too need to be provided for and taken care of.
 And for the generous souls out there – it is remembering that “helping doesn’t mean taking crap”.
 If someone mistreats you – you need to walk away – because this is not what a healthy loving bond looks like.
 Love doesn’t hurt.
 It is just people that are hurtful because they just don’t know how to give love – they don’t know how to love – but it is not your job to teach them that or “fix” them.

 If we want to sustain a long-term relationship or a marriage, we need to accept that there would be interdependence.
 Obviously, codependence is not interdependence.
 Allowing another to care for us when we need is not weak – allowing ourselves to receive is not weak – we are in it together – we are in this third entity called a relationship and we care for it and us together.